discord/OverlappingPanels/README.md

 OverlappingPanels is a gestures-driven navigation UI library for Android.
-Compared to DrawerLayout gestures, OverlappingPanels gestures are much less likely to conflict with Android 10's system back gestures.
-By default, OverlappingPanels handles swipe gestures across its entire layout and not only from the edges of the screen.
+Compared to DrawerLayout gestures, OverlappingPanels gestures are much less likely to conflict with Android 10's system back gestures because `OverlappingPanelsLayout` handles swipe gestures across its entire layout and not only from the edges of the screen.
 OverlappingPanels can act as a secondary navigation component in apps that use a bottom navigation bar / tabs as a primary navigation component.

 Basic Usage